Robert Bunsen: Academic career

 In 1877, Robert Bunsen together with Gustav Robert Kirchhoff were the first recipients of the prestigious Davy Medal "for their researches and discoveries in spectrum analysis".

 Personality

-Bunsen was one of the most universally admired scientists of his generation.
-He was a master teacher, devoted to his students, and they were equally devoted to him.
-At a time of vigorous and often caustic scientific debates, Bunsen always conducted himself as a perfect gentleman, maintaining his distance from theoretical disputes.
-He much preferred to work quietly in his laboratory, continuing to enrich his science with useful discoveries.
-As a matter of principle he never took out a patent.
+Bunsen was a highly admired scientist of his generation.
+As a teacher, he was devoted to his students, and they were devoted to him.
+At a time of vigorous and often caustic scientific debates, Bunsen maintained his distance from theoretical disputes and preferred to work quietly in his laboratory.
+As a matter of principle, he never took out a patent.
 He never married.

-Despite his lack of pretension, Bunsen was a vivid "chemical character", had a well-developed sense of humour, and is the subject of many amusing anecdotes.
+Bunsen was a vivid "chemical character" with a well-developed sense of humour, and is the subject of many amusing anecdotes.

 Retirement and death

 When Bunsen retired in 1889 at the age of 78, he shifted his work solely to geology and mineralogy, interests which he had pursued throughout his career.
 He died in Heidelberg, Germany on 16 August 1899, at the age of 88.

+In 1964, the crater Bunsen on the Moon was named after him.